Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Empirical Results

-\paragraph{Results.} We compare the Low-Rank Bandit algorithm and its submatrix sampling version against ss-UCB from \citep{bayati2020unreasonable}.
-Their method lowers cost from UCB notably due to the presence of many arms.
+\paragraph{Results.} We compare the Low-Rank Bandit algorithm and its submatrix sampling version against \textsf{ss-UCB} from \citep{bayati2020unreasonable}, which lowers cost from \textsf{UCB} notably due to the presence of many arms.
 Our results demonstrate that the Low-Rank Bandit and its submatrix sampling version significantly outperform the benchmark given different time horizon lengths.
-Specifically, in the shorter time horizon $T=1000$, we see the importance of subsampling.
-We observe that subsampling improves the performance of both UCB and LRB.
-In particular, ss-LRB with submatrix size equal to 40 achieves the lowest regret and reduces the LRB regret by 10\%.
-Further, by utilizing the low-rank structure of the subsample matrix, ss-LRB with submatrix size equal to 40 reduces ss-UCB regret by 21\%.
-In the longer time horizon $T=2000$, because the time horizon is no longer ultra-short, ss-LRB algorithms lose their competitive edge to the LRB algorithm.
-In fact, LRB algorithm cuts the regret of ss-UCB by 31\%, which shows that the benefit from the low-rank structure outweighs the benefit from subsampling.
+Specifically, in the shorter time horizon $T=1000$, we observe that subsampling improves the performance of \textsf{LRB}.
+In particular, \textsf{ss-LRB} with submatrix size equal to 40 achieves the lowest regret and reduces the \textsf{LRB} regret by 10\%.
+Further, by utilizing the low-rank structure of the subsample matrix, \textsf{ss-LRB} with submatrix size equal to 40 reduces \textsf{ss-UCB} regret by 21\%.
+In the longer time horizon $T=2000$, \textsf{LRB} algorithms perform better than the \textsf{ss-LRB} algorithm.
+In addition, \textsf{LRB} algorithm cuts the regret of \textsf{ss-UCB} by 31\%, which shows that the benefit from the low-rank structure outweighs the benefit from subsampling.
+We specify the algorithm inputs and other details in Appendix \ref{app:synth_param}.